Machine-learning techniques for model-independent searches in dijet final states: Validation in data: identification of ttbar events

 After the preselection described above, about 1\% of the events with J1 \mSD around the top quark mass (105--220\GeV) are expected to originate from \ttbar production.
 As discussed in Section~\ref{sec:limits_sys_uncs}, the performance of weakly supervised anomaly detection methods depends on the fraction of \ttbar events in the base dataset.
 In order to explore this effect in data, we also consider a more restrictive preselection in which J1 is required to contain a b-tagged subjet, using the ``loose'' working point of DeepCSV~\cite{BTV-16-002}.
 This additional selection increases the expected \ttbar fraction in events with J1 \mSD around the top quark mass to about 2.5\%.
-Performing the anomaly detection procedure with two versions of the preselection allows an exploration of this effect in data.
 The jet mass distributions after the two versions of the preselection are shown in Fig.~\ref{fig:ttbar_presel_jet_mass}.

 We chose to use the same input variables for this study as in the \cwola and \TNT methods, since they are well-suited to discriminate between top quark jets and the background.
 There is a strong correlation between \mSD and the other substructure features for the background jets, which could cause problems for the weakly supervised training if the network can use the correlation to distinguish between the SR and the sidebands.
 Inspired by the \TNT approach, the signal-rich and background-rich regions are defined using the J1 jet mass, but the J2 jet features are used as inputs to the anomaly tagger.
 For the QCD multijet background, the masses and substructure features are generally uncorrelated between the two jets.
 By defining signal-rich and background-rich regions based on the mass of J1, we obtain samples of J2 that exhibit identical fractions of QCD multijet background events in both regions.